joelparkerhenderson/wordbooks/pages/material-transfer-agreement/index.md

 A Material Transfer Agreement (MTA) is a legal contract that governs the transfer of tangible research materials between two organizations, such as academic or research institutions, government agencies, or commercial companies.

 MTAs are used when a researcher or organization wants to obtain materials from another organization for research purposes, but the provider wishes to retain ownership and control over the materials.
-The MTA helps to ensure that the provider's intellectual property rights are protected, while also allowing the recipient to use the materials for their research.

-Typically, an MTA will include provisions relating to:
+Typical provisions:

 * Ownership and intellectual property: The MTA will specify who owns the materials being transferred, and who owns any intellectual property rights associated with the materials.